GDQuest/website/content/about/_index.md

 ## GDQuest's mission

-GDQuest is a social company focused on education and bringing people together around [Free Software](//en.wikipedia.org/wiki/Free_software).
+GDQuest is a [Free Software](//en.wikipedia.org/wiki/Free_software) project and a social company.
+We invest all profit back into our projects.

-Our mission is to **help you become a better game developer**.
+Our mission is to **bring people together to become better game developers**.

-We share **the techniques professionals use to make games** and open source the code for most of our projects on [our GitHub page](//github.com/GDQuest/).
+We contribute to Free Software through education, communication, writing documentation, and coding Free and Open-Source tools.

 ## Free education